New Zealand Distance Riders

 Detailed instructions are:

 1. When you're ready to officially start your ride, go and fill up.
-We recommend the local Z station in Turangi since it's open 24 hours, has pay-at-pump and has a choice of all of the types of fuel you may want.
+We recommend a local 24h fuel station with pay-at-pump, don't forget your receipt.

 2. Shift your bike's odometer display to show your bike's overall km travelled.
 Please DO NOT USE A TRIP METER distance, that's no good for ride validation purposes.